gitteric/homebridge-cul-433/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
+2. Install serialport using: sudo npm install -g --unsafe-perm serialport
-2. Install this plugin using: sudo npm install -g git+https://github.com/gitteric/homebridge-cul-433.git
+3. Install this plugin using: sudo npm install -g git+https://github.com/gitteric/homebridge-cul-433.git
-3. Update your configuration file.
+4. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration